Maybe you’ve always been a proponent of remote work. Or maybe your small business recently made the switch?

 When you learn that businesses with fewer than 1,000 employees run an average of 22 custom applications, you can quickly see how beneficial it can be to centralize your operations within none dashboard.

-Here are a number of use cases you could experience with the Act!
-Growth Suite:
+Here are a number of use cases you could experience with Act!
+CRM:

 - Seamless coordination between multiple sales teams: leads and prospects data is synchronized in real-time.
 This reduces errors, data silos, and removes annoying duplicates from your system.